-- (1) An air operator certificate (AOC) holder shall not operate an aircraft unless it is maintained and released to service by an organisation approved in accordance with the Civil Aviation (Approved Maintenance Organisation) Regulations, 2012 acceptable to the State of Registry. - (2) The owner or the lessee shall not operate the aeroplane unless it is maintained and released to service under a system acceptable to the State of Registry - (3) An operator shall not operate a helicopter unless it is maintained and released to service by an organization approved in accordance with Annex 6, Part I, 8.7, or under an equivalent system, either of which shall be acceptable to the State of Registry. - (4) The certificate of release to service shall be issued in accordance with the AOC maintenance control manual procedures. - (5) An AOC holder shall not operate an aircraft after release under sub-regulation (1) unless an appropriate entry is made in accordance with the AOC maintenance control manual procedures acceptable to the Authority. - (6) An AOC holder shall give a copy of the certificate of release to service for the aircraft to the PIC or ensure that an entry noting the release is made in the technical logbook.
+(1) An air operator certificate holder shall not operate an aircraft or helicopter unless it is maintained and released to service by an organisation approved in accordance with the Civil Aviation (Approved Maintenance Organisation) Regulations, 2014 and approved by the State of Registry.
+(2) The owner or the lessee shall not operate the aeroplane unless it is maintained and released to service under a system approved by the State of Registry.

+(3) An air operator certificate holder shall not operate a helicopter unless it is maintained and released to service by an organisation approved in accordance with Annex 6, Part I, 8.7, or under an equivalent system of the Convention, either of which shall be approved by the State of Registry.

+(4) The certificate of release to service shall be issued in accordance with the air operator certificate holder maintenance control manual procedures.

+(5) An air operator certificate holder shall not operate an aircraft after release under sub-regulation (1) unless an appropriate entry is made in accordance with the air operator certificate holder maintenance control manual procedures acceptable to the Authority.

+(6) An air operator certificate holder shall give a copy of the certificate of release to service for the aircraft to the pilot-in-command or ensure that an entry noting the release is made in the technical logbook.